-The last match of the 2014 FIFA World Cup Brazil™ which will determine the overall competition champion.
-The Final wll be played at the Estadio do Maracana in Rio de Janeiro on 13 July 2014.
+The last match of the 2018 FIFA World Cup Russia™ which will determine the overall competition champion.
+The Final wll be played at the Luzhniki Stadium in Moscow in July 2018.

-The Final Draw will determine the groups for the first round of the 2014 FIFA World Cup Brazil™.
-It will take place in December 2013 in Brazil.
+The Final Draw will determine the groups for the first round of the 2018 FIFA World Cup Russia™.
+It is anticipated that it will take place in December 2017 in Russia.

 Brief interviews of players or coaches done either at half-time or at the end of the match.

 FIFA Media Officer.

 The number of cycles per second of wave signal.
 Measured in Hertz (Hz) or kiloHertz (kHz) or Megahertz (MHz).

 GMT (see UTC)

 Greenwich Mean Time.

 Host Broadcaster.
 The entity appointed by FIFA to produce, and procure the worldwide distribution to MRLs of the feeds in accordance with FIFA’s requirements.
 For the 2018 FIFA World Cup Russia™, FIFA has appointed HBS as Host Broadcaster.

 Host Broadcast Services.
 The dedicated host broadcast organisation of the 2002, 2006, 2010, 2014 and 2018 FIFA World Cups™ and the FIFA Confederations Cup 2005, 2009, 2013 and 2017 (and FIFA’s host broadcasting consultant for all Other FIFA Events).
 HBS is wholly owned by Infront Sports & Media, based in Zug, Switzerland.